Booking Terms and Conditions

-- means the space on water or land from time to time allocated by the Company to the Owner for the Vessel during the term of this license.
+- means the space on water or land from time to time allocated by the Company to the Owner for the Vessel during the term of this licence.

 - Cancellation Period

-- means the time up to within 36 hours of the start date for the license specified on the Invoice.
+- means the time up to within 36 hours of the start date for the licence specified on the Invoice.

-- concessionaires, tenants and assignees for the operation of the boat repair yard, brokerage or other harbor facility.
+- concessionaires, tenants and assignees for the operation of the boat repair yard, brokerage or other harbour facility.

 - Cover Sheet

-- shall mean the attached sheet, signed by the parties to this license, which contains the details of the license.
+- shall mean the attached sheet, signed by the parties to this licence, which contains the details of the licence.

 - End Date

-- means the end date for the period of the license specified in the Invoice as provided through the Waypoint web site.
+- means the end date for the period of the licence specified in the Invoice as provided through the Waypoint web site.

-- shall include a yacht harbor, marina, mooring or any other facility for launching, navigating, mooring or berthing a vessel.
+- shall include a yacht harbour, marina, mooring or any other facility for launching, navigating, mooring or berthing a vessel.

-- means the email confirmation sent to the Owner upon the contract for this license being formed.
+- means the email confirmation sent to the Owner upon the contract for this licence being formed.